-In one embodiment, a continuous open socket communinumber of message formats wherein properties of and events 65 cation connection is maintained between the client 20 and server 40 to receive the real-time updates as they are posted (push transaction).
+In one embodiment, a continuous open socket communication connection is maintained between the client 20 and server 40 to receive the real-time updates as they are posted (push transaction).
 In another embodiment wherein, for example, a firewall or proxy server security platform does not permit the continuous open socket connections, a request for updates is periodically transmitted by the client computer 20 to the application server 40.
-The automatic pseudo-realtime messaging strategy embodies a pull type messaging mechanism.
-It should be appreciated that the system 10 seamlessly implements this update messaging mechanism by first attempting the real-time push of update information, and if the application server 40 is not permitted to maintain an open connection communication channel, the server 40 10 sequence of messaging are utilized by the droplet-enabled informs the client computer 20 to employ the pull-type messaging mechanism by periodically requesting update information.
-In each of the above-described messaging schemes, the user at the client computer 20 receives the update information without manually requesting a refresh of 15 computer 20: the information.
+The automatic pseudo-real-time messaging strategy embodies a pull type messaging mechanism.
+It should be appreciated that the system 10 seamlessly implements this update messaging mechanism by first attempting the real-time push of update information, and if the application server 40 is not permitted to maintain an open connection communication channel, the server 40 informs the client computer 20 to employ the pull-type messaging mechanism by periodically requesting update information.
+In each of the above-described messaging schemes, the user at the client computer 20 receives the update information without manually requesting a refresh of the information.

 FIG. 3 is a diagram illustrating a typical sequence of messages transmitted between the client computer 20 and the application server 40.
-As is shown, connect/startup messages 200 are transmitted to the application server 40 by 20 the droplet 70 running on the client computer 20 when the droplet-enabled content 36 is delivered to the client computer 20.
-The startup messages 200 include information identifying the operating environment on the client computer 20, the application server 40 to connect with and an 25 application on the server 40 that is run to deliver content to the client computer 20 once the connection is made.
+As is shown, connect/startup messages 200 are transmitted to the application server 40 by the droplet 70 running on the client computer 20 when the droplet-enabled content 36 is delivered to the client computer 20.
+The startup messages 200 include information identifying the operating environment on the client computer 20, the application server 40 to connect with and an application on the server 40 that is run to deliver content to the client computer 20 once the connection is made.

-As discussed above, the information identifying a client computer's operating environment provides the application server 40 a means for presenting a droplet-enabled applica- 30 tion having a user interface customized to the capabilities of the client computer's operating systems and hardware.
+As discussed above, the information identifying a client computer's operating environment provides the application server 40 a means for presenting a droplet-enabled application having a user interface customized to the capabilities of the client computer's operating systems and hardware.

-The application server 40 responds to the startup messages 200 by transmitting messages 210 including information 43 (e.g., rendering instructions 42, default parameters 35 and values 44, etc.) to present the droplet-enabled applications 41 on the client computer 20.
-In the web-based implementation, the droplet-enabled application 41 is preferably executing on the application server 40 as the messages 210 are provided to the client computer 20.
-During the course of executing the droplet-enabled applications 41 and presenting the functionality thereof on the client computer 20, messages 220 including event and update information are repeatedly communicated between the client computer facilitate an interactive communication environment between the client computer 20 and the application server
+The application server 40 responds to the startup messages 200 by transmitting messages 210 including information 43 (e.g., rendering instructions 42, default parameters and values 44, etc.) to present the droplet-enabled applications 41 on the client computer 20.
+In the web-based implementation, the 30 droplet-enabled application 41 is preferably executing on the application server 40 as the messages 210 are provided to the client computer 20.
+During the course of executing the droplet-enabled applications 41 and presenting the functionality thereof on the client computer 20, messages 220 including 35 event and update information are repeatedly communicated between the client computer 20 and the application server 40.
+As such, the droplets facilitate an interactive communication environment between the client computer 20 and the application 40 to the client server 40.

-Finally, a message 230 including a terminate session command is transmitted to the application server 40 when, 50 in the web-based implementation, the web page containing the droplet-enabled application is closed or the user navigates to another page, and, in the stand-alone implementation, as the stand-alone droplet-enabled application is closed or otherwise terminated.
+Finally, a message 230 including a terminate session command is transmitted to the application server 40 when, in the web-based implementation, the web page containing the droplet-enabled application is closed or the user navigates to another page, and, in the stand-alone implementation, as the 45 stand-alone droplet-enabled application is closed or otherwise terminated.